Sample Chapters from

 “Sorry,” he said.

-“Not your fault,” she said, almost lost in the rush.
+“Not your fault,” she said.

 That all too familiar awkwardness returned.
 He kept his arm across her shoulders, but just lightly, unsure if she still wanted it there and equally unsure that if he removed it she might think it was because he didn’t want to leave it there.